griffithlab/civic-docs/docs/using/organizations.rst

 Organizations
 =============

-Users may be included in Organizations, primarily in order to keep track of an organization's contributions to CIViC curation.
+Users may belong to one or more Organizations, primarily in order to keep track of an organization's contributions to CIViC curation.
 A User's organization affiliation is displayed in their profile and user card.

 Joining Organizations
 ---------------------
-Currently, an administrator must assign a user to a organization.
+Currently, an administrator must assign a user to an organization.
 To request joining a organization, please `send an email to the civic-help email list <mailto:help@civicdb.org?subject=CIViC\ Help\ Organization>`_.

 Adding Organizations
 --------------------